ScooloV/bbpedia/docs/death_zone/new_inducements.md

 *Prince Moranion*

-0-1 (IN)FAM0US C0ACHING STAFF INDUCEMENT: KR0T SH0CKWHISKER
+0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: KR0T SH0CKWHISKER
-70,000 G0LD PIECES, AVAILABLE T0 ANY TEAM WITH THE 'UNDERW0RLD
-CHALLENGE' SPECIAL RULE *Although many perceive Skaven to be little more than a* *horde of verminous pests, their culture has many merits.* *While there is no doubt that they are vicious,
+70,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'UNDERW0RLD CHALLENGE' SPECIAL RULE *Although many perceive Skaven to be little more than a* *horde of verminous pests, their culture has many merits.* *While there is no doubt that they are vicious,